 Rosevear Research/Travel Award

 Background and Guidelines: This award is funded by a gift from Dr. Joyce Rosevear, who received her Ph.D in animal behavior working with Dr. Harry Harlow.
 Undergraduates may receive an award to support research projects supervised by a psychology faculty mentor or cover travel expenses to present their research up to $750.
-The research work or conference attended must be carried out during fall/spring ’07, ’08.
+The research work or conference attended must be carried out during fall/spring of the current academic year.
 Award amounts are determined based on the budget provided by the successful applicants, as well as the number of grants awarded.

 Gilchrist Award - Outstanding 225 Independent Project

 Background and Guidelines: This is an annual award named after a former faculty member who taught in the area of social personality, and it was established by the UW-Madison Psychology Department in the Spring of 1978.
-Since then additional givers, including anonymous lecturers, have added to this fund so that students can continue to receive its benefits.
+Since then additional givers including the late Bryan Hendricks, beloved department Lecturer, have added to this fund so that students can continue to receive its benefits.
 This award was developed to recognize an excellent Independent Project in Psychology 225 that was completed within the past 3 semesters, current semester not included.
 Papers will be reviewed and will be judged on evidence of effort, clarity of writing style, organization, and additional relevant criteria.
 Each recipient will receive a $100 award for his or her paper.
 This award is by nomination only.

 OTHER AVAILABLE AWARDS